Show All Answers

 No. Wi-Fi hotspots are not renewable.
 But you may place a hold on another hotspot.

-A User's Manual is included with the hotspot.
-You can also view it on the T-Mobile website (PDF).
+A User Manual is included with the hotspot.
+You can also view the manual (by hotspot type) here: Franklin T9 (PDF), Coolpad Surf (PDF), or Alcatel Linkzone (PDF).

 TO GET STARTED:

-If the hotspot's battery indicator flashes red, it needs to be charged.
-You can plug the hotspot into a wall outlet using the USB cable and AC adapter.
-Or you can plug the hotspot into a computer using the USB cable.
+If the hotspot’s battery runs low, you can plug it into a wall outlet using the included cable.
 It may take 3 to 4 hours for the battery to fully charge, but it can be used while it is charging.

 If you lose or damage a hotspot you will be charged a replacement fee, as described below: